storipress/tailwind-gradient-mask-image/README.md

 # Gradient Mask plugin for Tailwind CSS

+**This is a fork of [tailwind-gradient-mask-image](https://github.com/storipress/tailwind-gradient-mask-image), customized for Storipress**

 Tailwind CSS plugin for adding `mask-image` with a `linear-gradient` on a HTML element.

 <img src="screenshot.png" width="400">